CarvalhoMarcelo/pwa-project/README.md

-## This is a graduate work using PWA, Cache API and IndexedDB for the DM122 discipline.
+## This is a graduate work using PWA, Cache API and, IndexedDB for the DM122 discipline.

 **Operational System:**